learnbin.net nav logo

 Electron spin is one of the properties of electrons and gives magnetic properties to the atom.
 To change the direction of spin, electrons should be absorbed energy.
 The change of spin makes the transition of electrons between the singlet state to the triplet state.
 Transitions between singlet states result in fluorescence and transitions between singlet-triplet states result in phosphorescence.

-The energy gap between singlet to triplet is lower than the singlet – singlet.
+The energy gap between the singlet to triplet is lower than the singlet – singlet.
 That is why fluorescence has a much higher intensity than phosphorescence.
 If there are more singlet-triplet transitions, the intensity of emitted radiation is decreased.

 Theoretically, changing the spin does not happen; it is forbidden.
-That means the transitions between singlet state to triplet state are forbidden.
+That means the transitions between the singlet state to triplet state are forbidden.
 But phosphorescence also happens.
 But it is theoretically forbidden.

 Orbital symmetry (PO)